Explore our minors

 The forest management and ecology program prepares students to manage forest resources from a science-based perspective.
 Students incorporate the related disciplines of plant and wildlife ecology, hydrology and policy to solve current issues involved in the sustainable management of natural resources.
 Graduates find careers as park rangers, foresters, wildland fire managers and more.

-Students majoring in French gain advanced speaking, reading and writing skills in the language, as well as knowledge of French and francophone literature and film.
+Students studying French gain advanced speaking, reading and writing skills in the language, as well as knowledge of French and francophone literature and film.
 A major or minor in French is a great way to understand international relations and helps provide context to international subjects.

 The Geography Department offers a comprehensive, rigorous study of landscape change and human-environment interactions across a full complement of degrees.
 Coursework emphasizes proficiency in human geography and physical geography, geospatial methods and human/environment interaction.
 Departmental specialties include the American West, biogeography, climatology, cultural historical geography, land use planning and water resources.